Local Information

 With its traditional close links to the community, the Tennant Creek Public Library has taken on "Local History" as a responsibility.
 The Tennant Creek Library is strategically placed to retrieve locally available material, making the Tennant Creek Collection accessible to library patrons for research purposes.

-Henry Yorke Lyell Brown
+BROWN, Henry Yorke Lyell

 Tennant Creek's Brown Street namesake

-George Albert Easey
+EASEY, George Albert

 1890-1981